AntonioMinafra/Meta-Frontend-Developer/Basic_React/readme.md

     - npx create-react-app

 * Run server:
+    - npm start
-    - npm start (make sure you are in the right repo)
+    - Runs the app in the development mode.
+    - Open http://localhost:3000 to view it in your browser.